rurban/libu8ident/README.md

 1. **ASCII-Only**

 All characters in the string are in the ASCII range.
-You dont need this library for that use-case.
+You don't need this library for that use-case. (*Maybe still allow that for conformance testing*)

 2. **Single Script**

 * The string qualifies as ASCII-Only, or